robherley/snips.sh/docs/self-hosting.md

 Be sure to securely backup any host keys in the event they might be lost.

-### Limiting Upload Access
+### Limiting SSH Access

-By default, any user with an SSH public key can upload to a snips.sh instance.
+By default, any user with an public key can connect to a snips.sh instance via SSH.

-If you want to limit access to who can upload snippets, you can use the `SNIPS_SSH_AUTHORIZEDKEYSPATH` environment variable.
+If you want to limit access to who can SSH (and upload) snippets, you can use the `SNIPS_SSH_AUTHORIZEDKEYSPATH` environment variable.
 If specified, this will limit the SSH server to the public keys defined there.

-The format is exactly the same as `authorized_keys` as `sshd(8)`, e.g.
+The format is exactly the same as `authorized_keys` for `sshd(8)`, e.g.

 ```
 ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIEnqsMuqOhEVw3HyWMp2fqqn6l1IZtJHD1UWkOXszUcl